Uchswas/todo-task-manager-with-automated-CI-CD/final_report.md

 ##### Continuous Integration (PR to `dev`)

-When a developer creates a PR to be merged into the `dev` branch, GitHub Actions runs the CI workflow.
-The workflow exectues backend and frontend linting using Pylint and ESLint, respectively.
+When a developer creates a PR from a feature branch to be merged into the `dev` branch, GitHub Actions runs the CI workflow.
+The workflow executes backend and frontend linting using Pylint and ESLint, respectively.
 The linting step is followed by unit and integration tests to ensure that the PR changes did not break functionality and all testcases must be successful for the workflow to continue.
 Security checks are then run to ensure no secrets were committed and no vulnerabilities exist in our dependencies.
-The PR must have a reviewer where the reviewer comments or requests changes.
+The PR must have a reviewer who provides comments or requests changes.
 The workflow runs using a self hosted action runner.

 ##### Provision Test Environment (PR merged to `dev`)

-After a PR is merged into `dev`, a new workflow is triggered to build and validate the application in a controlled test environment.
+After a PR is merged into `dev`, a new workflow is triggered to build and deploy the application in a controlled test environment.
 We build Docker images from the latest commit and use Ansible to automatically configure and provision the test server.
 Ansible ensures that the server has all the required dependencies, system packages, and configurations needed for the application’s Docker containers to run smoothly.
 Once the environment is ready, the newly built images are deployed.
 The testing environment is hosted on Google Cloud.
 This stage is considered successful when the Docker images are deployed and the environment is correctly configured.
 Developers use this environment for regression testing.

 ##### User Acceptance Testing (PR from `dev` to `release`)

 When we are ready for a new release, we create a PR from `dev` to `release`.
 This triggers another workflow that repeats backend and frontend linting, integration testing, and security checks.
 E2E tests are also performed using Playwright to simulate real user interactions with the system.
 The goal of this stage is to validate the application’s overall behavior and functionality before preparing for the production release.

-##### Pre-Deploy Stage (PR merged to `release`)
+##### Pre-Deployment Stage (PR merged to `release`)

 Once the PR is approved and merged into the `release` branch, a new workflow is executed that generates a changelog summarizing all pull requests since the previous release.
-A new PR is then created to the main branch and security checks run again to ensure there are no vulnerabilities or leaked secrets.
+It also automatically tags the merge commit with a new release tag following the project’s versioning scheme.
+A new PR is then automatically created by the GitHub bot in the main branch.

+#### Pre-Deployment Validation (PR from `release` to `main`)

+After the creation of an automated PR from release to the  main branch, all the tests are run for the final validation in the merged code.
+This includes unit tests, integration tests, followed by E2E tests and security tests.

 ##### Deploy to Production (PR merged to `main`)

-When the final PR is merged into the `main` branch, the workflow automatically tags the merge commit with a new release tag following the project’s versioning scheme.
-It then builds the final Docker images from this tagged commit.
-Once the built images are ready, Ansible connects to the production server and performs a rolling restart of the application containers where it sequentially stops and replaces each container with the updated version.
+When the final PR is merged into the `main` branch, the workflow builds the final Docker images from this tagged commit.
+Once the built images are ready, Ansible connects to the `production` server and performs a rolling restart of the application containers, sequentially stopping and replacing each container with the updated version.
 The production server is hosted on Google Cloud.
 The deployment is considered successful once all services are healthy and stable.

 #### Use of Generative AI

 We mainly used ChatGPT throughout this project for debugging and getting examples.
-For instance, when we were working on tests, ChatGPT gave us examples of how pytest, Jest, and Playwright work, and provided guidance for test case structure.
-It was also very helpful for debugging errors we encountered.
+For instance, when we were working on tests, ChatGPT provided us with examples of how pytest, Jest, and Playwright work, as well as guidance on test case structure.
+It was also very helpful for debugging errors in workflows we encountered.

 #### Retrospective: What Worked

 1. Dividing the work clearly helped us.
-Ahmed focused on testing and linting, and Uchswas focused on infrastructure and deployment.
+Ahmed focused on testing and linting, and Uchswas focused on infrastructure, workflows, and deployment.
 This allowed us to work in parallel.
 2. GitHub Issues and the project board kept us organized.
 We could see exactly what tasks were being worked on and what was left.
 3. Using feature branches kept our main code stable.
-We created a separate branch for each task and only merged it when it was done.
+We created a separate branch for each task and merged it only when it was complete.
 4. Docker solved our environment problems.
 It made sure the app ran the same way on everyone's computer.

 #### Retrospective: What Didn't Work

 1. VCL only lets the person who provisioned the VM connect, and they must stay on the same Wi‑Fi/mobile network, or the firewall blocks SSH, so using VCL wasn’t an option.
 2. We didn't have sudo access on the VCL servers.
 This meant we couldn't use Ansible to install the system packages we needed.
-3. Only one person had access to the GitHub settings.
-This caused delays when we needed to change runner settings and that person wasn't available.
+3. Only one person had access to the GitHub settings, for example, adding runners, adding GitHub secrets, and variables in the appropriate environment.
+This caused delays when we needed to change the settings, and that person wasn't available.
 4. A few of the Playwright tests were flaky which took some time to debug.
+5. At first, our workflows didn’t run in a strict order, which caused some issues.
+For example, the deployment workflow could run before the test workflows, so a buggy version might get deployed and only then the tests would fail.

 #### Retrospective: What We Would Do Differently